m5c/EthereumGuide/ethereum-guide.md

 ```
 This will generate and fill a ```build``` directory.

-By now your project structure should look like this:
+By now your project structure should resemble:

 ```bash
     .